shubhayu-64/Discord-Study-Bot/README.md

 ## FAQ

 * I don't see my bot on my server!<br>
-     Invite it by using this URL: https://discordapp.com/oauth2/authorize? client_id=CLIENT_ID&scope=bot<br>
+     Invite it by using this URL: https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID&scope=bot<br>
      Remember to replace CLIENT_ID with your bot client ID
 * There aren't that many commands here...<br>
       Have any suggestion for a feature?
 Feel free to raise an issue.